mattyoung101/omicron/omicontrol/README.md

 Omicontrol is built and maintained by Matt Young, so if you have any questions, please contact: 25070@bbc.qld.edu.au

+**Note:** The code quality in this project is kind of bad, because I'm not experienced with UI development (so you won't be seeing any proper design patterns like MVC).
+My apologies in advance!

 ## Features list
 - Easy to use UI with built-in tutorials
 - Decode Omicam JPEG/data stream while overlaying threshold information